 Most electric attitude indicators use mercury switches and torque motors to keep the gyro horizontal.

-When initiating a turn the gyro will swing or move to the rear, again due to precession of centrifugal force against the gyro.
+When initiating a turn (either direction) the gyro will swing or move to the rear, again due to precession of centrifugal force against the gyro.
 Both errors are small and will correct themselves.
 The error will show itself as a pitch error and a bank indication.